 As a military family, we shop at the local base commissary.
 Every couple of months, they put out a magazine called Eat Well Live Better, and it usually includes a series of recipes and meal ideas for a featured military family.
 In the Winter 2017 edition that I picked up last week, I found that the solution to their meal challenge “One-pot meals for toddlers and adults” fit my own family perfectly.
-Moreover, the specific recipe I chose to try catered to foods everyone in my family enjoys: my son love couscous.
+Moreover, the specific recipe I chose for Try It Tuesday catered to foods everyone in my family enjoys: my son love couscous.
 My husband is a fan of how kale blends into dishes so seemlessly.
 I enjoy the Moroccan spice profile chosen by the author.

 The original recipe can be found on page 18 of the magazine if you’re a military family.
-Or, right here if you aren’t: Chicken thighs with couscous and kale.
+Or, right here if you aren’t: Chicken Thighs with Couscous and Kale.

 With a little teamwork from my husband, who took a break from his workout to fix the TV and get our son calmed down, and a little quick thinking from the chef (add more broth to keep the couscous moist; pick out the chicken, cut into small pieces, and cook in a second skillet) dinner was salvageable, but I don’t know that any of us enjoyed it like we should have.
-Although I enjoyed the flavor (I recommend using only 1 teaspoon each of the thyme and cumin and adding an extra clove of garlic for a more balanced flavor), I couldn’t stop thinking about the mess I’d made for myself to clean up in the kitchen.
+Although I enjoyed the flavor (I recommend using only one teaspoon each of the thyme and cumin and adding an extra clove of garlic for a more balanced flavor), I couldn’t stop thinking about the mess I’d made for myself to clean up in the kitchen.
 My husband was disappointed we were having couscous.
 My son was just grumpy.
 All in all, we just had one of those nights.

 Without meaning to, I actually redeemed my homemade macaroni and cheese fail with this recipe!
-Unfortunately, providing a link won’t work this time because I got this recipe from a recent Family Circle magazine and when I try to get to an online version, I get a page to sign up for a subscription.
+Unfortunately, providing a link won’t work this time because I got this recipe from a recent Family Circle magazine and when I try to accesd an online version, I get a page to sign up for a subscription.
 If you already have a subscription to this magazine, or if you can find a way to get to the recipe (or something similar) online, I highly recommend it.
 This was a crowd pleaser in my house.

 Interestingly, this was presented by the magazine as a side-dish, but with the kielbasa and cheese, it was hearty enough to be a main dish.
 I served it with green beans and apple slices.
 My son was a little unsure of the new tastes, but he ate without fighting, so I consider that a win.
 We will definitely be eating this in our household again soon!